-- 1) Bathing - a.
-A daily bath or shower and use of a body deodorant are highly recommended. - 2) Scents - a.
-The use of perfume, scented lotions, colognes, or aftershave is not allowed due to possible client sensitivity or allergy. - 3) Hair - a.
-Must be clean and neatly combed - b.
-Any extreme look or color is not permitted - c.
-Hair at shoulder length is expected to be up off the shoulder and/or appropriately styled so that it is away from the face and will not fall forward while performing normal nursing duties. - d.
-Long hair must be tied back without excessive ornamentation. - e.
-Mustaches, sideburns, and/or beards must be neatly trimmed. - 4) Nails - a.
-Nails must be clean and trimmed to a short length that will not place the client at risk for injury. - b.
-Nail polish may not be worn. - c.
-Acrylic, gel, and other artificial nails and nail extensions are prohibited as they harbor microorganisms that place the client at risk. - 5) Makeup - a.
-Make-up must be kept to a minimum. - b.
-Artificial eyelashes are not allowed in clinical settings. - 6) Jewelry - a.
-No dangling or hoop-style earrings are allowed. - b.
-Only one small stud/post type earring per ear is allowed. - c.
-Visible body piercing, including tongue jewelry, is NOT allowed. - d.
-No necklaces, bracelets, pendants, pins, or buttons may be worn. - 7) Body Piercing/Art - a.
-No more than one visible piercing in each ear and those must conform to the clinical agency's dress code. - b.
-No jewelry/hardware may be evident other than one small stud per ear. - c.
-Tattoos must be covered at all times.
+- 1.Bathing: A daily bath or shower and use of a body deodorant are highly recommended. - 2.Scents: The use of perfume, scented lotions, colognes, or aftershave is not allowed due to possible client sensitivity or allergy. - 3.
+Hair: Must be clean and neatly combed.
+Any extreme look or color is not permitted.
+Hair that is shoulder length is expected to be up off the shoulder and/or appropriately styled so it is away from the face and will not fall forward while performing normal nursing duties.
+Long hair must be able to be tied back without excessive ornamentation.
+Hair is not required to be up at all times in the clinical setting, bit you must have the ability to put it up and back in the event you are doing a procedure or there are any bodily fluids present.
+Mustaches, sideburns, and/or beards must be neatly trimmed. - 4.
+Finger Nails: Nails must be clean and trimmed to a short length that will not place the client at risk for injury.
+Nail polish must not be worn.
+Acrylic, gel, and other artificial nails and nail extensions are prohibited as they harbor microorganisms that place the client at risk. - 5.
+Makeup: Makeup must be kept to a minimum.
+Artificial eyelashes are not allowed in clinical settings. - 6.Jewelry: No dangling or hoop-style earrings are allowed.
+Only one small stud/post type earring per ear is allowed.
+Visible body piercing, including tongue jewelry, is NOT allowed.
+Only one ring is allowed to be worn (or one engagement and wedding ring combination). - 7.Body Piercing/Art: No more than one visible piercing in each ear and those must conform to the clinical agency's dress code.
+No jewelry/hardware may be evident other than one small stud per ear.
+Tattoos must be covered at ALL TIMES, if the tattoo could be offensive due to the nature of the picture or words.
+If you have a tattoo that will show, please confirm with your CSF or the DNP Program Director that it is acceptable to remain uncovered.

-Adherence to the Dress Code is mandatory for ALL clinical experience.
-This includes hospital/agency setting, skills lab and SIM lab setting.
+Adherence to the Dress Code is mandatory for ALL clinical experiences.
+This includes clinical settings, skills lab and SIM lab setting.